Common Tests During Pregnancy

 in early pregnancy.

-There are several types of ultrasound imaging techniques.
-The most common is 2D.
-This
+There are several types of ultrasound imaging methods.
+The most common is 2-D. This

 gives a flat picture of one aspect of the image.

-If more information is needed, a 3D ultrasound exam can be done.
-This technique gives
+If more information is needed, a 3-D ultrasound exam can be done.
+This method gives

-a 3D picture.
-It requires a special machine and special training.
-But the 3D image
+a 3-D picture.
+It needs a special machine and special training.
+But the 3-D image

-lets the healthcare provider to see width, height, and depth of images.
-These can
+lets the healthcare provider see width, height, and depth of images.
+These can be

-be helpful in diagnosis.
-The 3D images can also be saved for later review.
+helpful in diagnosis.
+The 3-D images can also be saved for later review.

 a "live action" view.
 These images often have a golden color that helps show shadows

 Ultrasound images may be captured in still photographs or on video to document findings.